Contact Us for a Free Consultation (213) 542-0979

 Planting, Altering Or Concealing Physical Evidence – California Penal Code 141 PC

-A lot of times I actually see police planting or altering evidence.
-I have represented a few police officers in relation to this particular crime.
-But, when it involves a civilian being charged as a defendant in one of the Los Angles criminal courts related to this charge of planting, altering or concealing evidence, it probably has to do with somebody who has committed a crime – maybe they or their family members are trying to somehow get rid of evidence – whether they're getting rid of some sort of clothes or some sort of property, and they're doing it because they realize if that evidence is obtained by the police, then they're going to end up getting prosecuted for a crime.
+But, when it involves a civilian being charged as a defendant in one of the Los Angeles criminal courts related to this charge of planting, altering, or concealing evidence, it probably has to do with somebody who has committed a crime – maybe they or their family members are trying to get somehow rid of the evidence – whether they're getting rid of some clothes or some sort of property.
+They're doing it because they realize if the police obtain that evidence, they will end up getting prosecuted for a crime.

 Tampering with Fingerprints or DNA Evidence

-These terms are used kind of in conjunction with accessory after the fact – like if you help somebody in any way and you're tampering with evidence or you're putting evidence in that shouldn't be there, then you too could be complicit in the crime and be charged with planting or tampering with evidence.
-You could be charged with accessory after the fact.
-You could even be charged with conspiracy if you know about the whole crime and you were in on it from the beginning.
+These terms are used in conjunction with accessory after the fact—if you help somebody in any way and you tamper with evidence or put evidence in that shouldn't be there, then you, too, could be complicit in the crime and be charged with planting or tampering with evidence.

 Tampering with Evidence by Law Enforcement

-So, you're going to want to get an attorney.
-Go in and tell them all the facts about what happened.
-I get you in and we talk about everything and it's protected by the attorney/client privilege, so you can feel free to speak honestly and we can really get to the bottom of what's going on, because sometimes the police don't have the full story about this planting or tampering with evidence and they only have part of the story and you going to try to talk to the police yourself to clear things up is usually not a good idea.
+We can really get to the bottom of what's happening because sometimes the police don't have the whole story about this planting or tampering with evidence.
+They only have part of the story, and you will try to talk to the police to clear things up, which is usually a bad idea.

 I typically see the most valuable evidence for the prosecutors and the most difficult evidence to get around for the defense is when somebody talks to the police, and they either have an audio of it, a video of it, or you've got the police claiming that you said certain things.

-That is the best evidence and that's the evidence juries will hang their hat on.
-Sometimes we can use that in a defense case as well, but most of the time it's someone foolishly trying to talk their way out of a crime that ends up being the quicksand that sinks them.
+That is the best evidence, and that's the evidence juries will hang their hat on.
+Sometimes, we can use that in a defense case as well, but most of the time, it's someone foolishly trying to talk their way out of a crime that ends up being the quicksand that sinks them.

-Defenses to Planting, Altering or Concealing Physical Evidence
+Defenses to Planting, Altering, or Concealing Physical Evidence

 Developing a Defense Strategy for Best Outcome